andrewcooke/ParserCombinator.jl/README.md

 processing should continue:

-* `Failure` indicates that the match has failed and probably (depending on parent matcher and configuration triggers backtracking).
+* `Failure` indicates that the match has failed and probably (depending on parent matcher and configuration) triggers backtracking.
 There is a single instance of the type, `FAILURE`.

 * `Success` indicates that the match succeeded, and so contains a